Payment technology

 Consumers find them secure and convenient for online, in-app, or in-store shopping without typing card details every time.

-It is often an umbrella term used for electronic and digital wallets.
+It is often an umbrella term used for electronic and digital wallets and electronic cash rather than those containing physical cash.

 Amazon Pay lets customers use payment methods saved in their Amazon accounts, eliminating the need to enter card information every time.
 This gateway is known for its high security.

-By integrating Amazon Pay, businesses can align with official brands, which adds an extra layer of trust.
+By integrating Amazon Pay, businesses can align with a major global brands, which adds an extra layer of trust.

 Electronic wallets (eWallets)